ruuvi/ruuvi-sensor-protocols/README.md

 NFC reports 4 UTF-8 encoded text fields:
  - ID: 8 bytes which are cryptographically securely generated random numbers, used as a tag identifier.
  - MAC : MAC address of the beacon.
- - SW: Firmware version, for example v3.28.13
+ - SW: Firmware version, for example 2.5.9
- - null: null.
+ - Data: null.

 ## Real-Time Transfer
 *Lifecycle: Alpha*